| [Erlang Home] [EEP Index] [EEP Source] |

 When constructing binaries, an integer converted to UTF-8 could consequently occupy between one and four bytes in the resulting binary.

-As bit syntax is often used to interpret data from various external sources, it would be useful to have a corresponding utf16 type as well.
-Both UTF-8 and UTF-16 is easily interpreted with the current bit syntax implementation, but the suggested specific types would be convenient for the programmer.
-UTF-32 need no special bit syntax addition, as every character is simply encoded as exactly one 32-bit number.
+As bit syntax is often used to interpret data from various external sources, it would be useful to have corresponding utf16 and utf32 types as well.
+While UTF-8, UTF-16 and UTF-32 are easily interpreted with the current bit syntax implementation, the suggested specific types would be convenient for the programmer.
+Also Unicode imposes restrictions in terms of range and has some forbidden ranges which are best handled using a built in bit syntax type.

-The utf16 type need to have an endianess option, as UTF-16 can be stored in big or little endian entities.
+The utf16 and utf32 types need to have an endianness option, as UTF-16 and UTF-32 can be stored as big or little endian entities.

 1> UniString = [1050,1072,1082,1074,